spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/bake-and-deploy-pipeline/index.md

 ---
-layout: single
 title: "Bake and Deploy Pipeline"
-sidebar:
-  nav: guides
-aliases:
-  - /docs/bake-and-deploy-pipeline
----

----
-title: "Bake and Deploy Pipeline"
 linkTitle: "Bake and Deploy Pipeline"
-weight: 2
 description: >
-  To walk you through some of the basics with Spinnaker, you're going to set up a Spinnaker pipeline that bakes a virtual machine (VM) image containing redis, then deploys that image to a test cluster.
+  Set up a Spinnaker pipeline that bakes a virtual machine (VM) image containing redis, then deploys that image to a test cluster.
 ---